whilelucas/CSCI389-Extra-Credit/README.md

   for (unsigned i = 0; i < nlines; ++i) {
     char *line = lines[i];
     quote_t num = 0;
+    // While the next character (digit) is not empty, take `num` and multiply it (bitwise) by 10 (to make room for the next digit)
+    // Add the next digit, which is obtained by subtracting the ASCII code of that character (digit) with the ASCII code for '0'
+    // This way, the character '0' gives the number 0, '1' gives 1, and so on
     while (*line != '\0') {
         num = (num<<3) + (num <<1) + (*line - '0');
         ++line;